Synerise/synerise-design/packages/components/avatar/README.md

 ![Avatar](avatar/2.png)

-1. Avatars contain an image that represents a user, a customer or entity.
-In the case when an image of a person is not uploaded, the application displays their initials instead (**3**).
+1. Avatars contain an image that represents a user, a customer or entity. hen an image of a person is not uploaded, the application displays their initials instead (**3**).
 2. To give users an idea about the status of a particular user, you can display a status on the avatar.
 For instance, an avatar can show if the user is active or inactive.
 3. When a user haven't uploaded an image, the application users initials of the user to represent them.